volcengine/verl/docs/advance/rollout_trace.rst

 Agentic RL involves multiple turns of conversations, tool invocations, and user interactions during the rollout process.
 During the Model Training process, it is necessary to track function calls, inputs, and outputs to understand the flow path of data within the application.
 The Trace feature helps, in complex multi-round conversations, to view the transformation of data during each interaction and the entire process leading to the final output by recording the inputs, outputs, and corresponding timestamps of functions, which is conducive to understanding the details of how the model processes data and optimizing the training results.

-The veRL Trace feature integrates commonly used Agent trace tools, including wandb weave and mlflow, which are already supported.
+The Trace feature integrates commonly used Agent trace tools, including wandb weave and mlflow, which are already supported.
 Users can choose the appropriate trace tool according to their own needs and preferences.
 Here, we introduce the usage of each tool.

 Trace Parameter Configuration